tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-01.md

 In this task, you will open Power BI Desktop on the lab virtual machine and load the pre-built StorePerformanceReport provided for this lab.
 Verifying the report opens cleanly is an important checkpoint before publishing - any broken visuals or data errors will be carried into the Power BI Service.

-1. In your LabVM, open a new broser tab in edge browser, click on new tab and paste below link to download the file. `https://experienceazure.blob.core.windows.net/templates/powerbi-training/Assets/StorePerformanceReport.pbix`
+1. In your LabVM, open a new browser tab in the Edge browser, click on a new tab, and paste the link below to download the file. `https://experienceazure.blob.core.windows.net/templates/powerbi-training/Assets/StorePerformanceReport.pbix`

    ![](./Images/images/exercise-1/e1s1.png)